kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 make build
 make container
 # `nfs-subdir-external-provisioner:latest` will be created.
-# To upload this to your customer registry, say `quay.io/myorg`, you can use
+# To upload this to your custom registry, say `quay.io/myorg`, you can use
 # docker tag nfs-subdir-external-provisioner:latest quay.io/myorg/nfs-subdir-external-provisioner:latest
 # docker push quay.io/myorg/nfs-subdir-external-provisioner:latest
 ```